 The company filed documents with the National Highway Traffic Safety Administration (NHTSA) about this issue last month and the results were published late May.

-If you have been seriously injured from this airbag defect, or a loved one has been involved in a fatal crash where the airbags failed to deploy, you may be entitled to compensation by filing a lawsuit.
+If you have been seriously injured from this airbag defect, or a loved one has been involved in a fatal crash where the airbags failed to deploy, you may want to speak with the lawyers at Johnson//Becker.
+We are currently accepting new auto defect lawsuits across the country, and you may be entitled to financial compensation.

 We offer a Free Case Evaluation.
 Please contact us using the form below or by calling us at (800) 279-6386.

 We would be honored to speak with you and respond promptly to every inquiry we receive.